Fukche Advanced Landing Ground: History

 The landing ground was first prepared in 1961 in advance of the 1962 Sino-Indian war.
 It was the sixth such landing ground to be prepared in Ladakh, starting with Leh in 1948 (which was in the midst of the First Kashmir War).
 According to a retired Army officer, "The Landing Grounds were built on grounds that were hard, barren and sandwiched between almost a range of parallel running mountains.
 At most places it was a question of removing boulders, filling potholes and generally leveling the ground.
 The good old infantry equipment of a pick axe, shovel and crow bar came in very handy."

 After the 1962 Sino-Indian war, the airstrip fell out of use.
 It was reopened on 4 November 2008 by the Indian Air Force, when an AN-32 transport aircraft was successfully landed there.

 The reactivation of the landing ground, along with another reactivation of the Daulat Beg Oldi airstrip earlier in May of the same year, allows Indian forces to deploy faster and in greater numbers, which China is believed to have taken as a threat.
 During the 2013 Depsang standoff, China demanded the bunkers being constructed at Fukche be stopped.
 But the Indians pointed out the constant upgrading of the Chinese infrastructure on their side of the LAC.
-In the end, the Chinese disengaged at Despang without insisting on concessions regarding Fukche.
+In the end, the Chinese disengaged at Depsang without insisting on concessions regarding Fukche.